Is there a ranking of physical therapy programs?

 The American Physical Therapy Association does not rank programs.
 The accreditation process assures quality in physical therapy education.

 A high overall grade point average, especially in the prerequisite course work, and exploring as many aspects of the field as possible are helpful in the admissions process.
-A record of observations and/or volunteer experiences in a variety of physical therapy practice settings, excellent writing,community service volunteering, and good interpersonal skills, and above average GRE scores are additional areas of emphasis.
+A record of observations in a variety of physical therapy practice settings, excellent writing skills, participation in community service, volunteer activities, good interpersonal skills, and above average GRE scores are additional areas of emphasis.
+Ongoing community service is strongly recommended.

-Personal considerations such as geographic location, cost, class size, faculty composition, degree awarded and design and length of the program will help you decide on a school.
-Present students, recent graduates and employers of graduates are sources of information on the strengths and weaknesses of programs.
+Personal considerations such as geographic location, cost, class size and faculty composition will help you decide on a school.
+Additionally, the design and length of the program, including the availability of face-to-face faculty interaction, should be included in the decision process.
+Present students, recent graduates and employers of graduates are sources of information.

 Required science courses include two biology courses with lab, two chemistry courses with lab, two physics courses with lab, and one advanced physical or biological science course with lab (e.g., genetics, histology, comparative anatomy, embryology, microbiology).
 Some advanced science courses may not include a lab.
 Science courses with lab that will count for science major credit are appropriate.
-Science courses designed for non-science majors will not meet specified pre-requisite requirements.
+Science courses designed for non-science majors will not meet specified prerequisite requirements and are not acceptable for a required course.
+Combined anatomy and physiology courses will be accepted as a prerequisite only if (1) the course is taken at a four-year institution; (2) offered in the biology department and has a biology prefix; and (3) is accepted as credit for science majors.
 In addition, a statistics course (education, math or psychology) is required and must be taken at a senior college or university in one of the three departments specified.

 An undergraduate baccalaureate degree from an accredited four-year college or university must be completed in addition to the specific pre-requisite course requirements to be eligible to enter the program.
-All entering students are required to have an undergraduate degree with a background in the humanities, social sciences, physical and biological sciences.
+All entering students are required to have an undergraduate degree.
 A particular degree or course of study is not recommended by the program; likewise, applicants are encouraged to choose a degree or course of study that will meet their personal career goals and provide opportunities for employment upon graduation.
 Although the application process is competitive, no particular major or course of study ensures acceptance or adequate preparation for pursuit of the professional physical therapy degree.
-Graduate courses cannot be used to substitute for pre-requisite requirements.
+Graduate courses cannot be used to substitute for pre-requisite requirements and graduate level grades are not considered for overall and prerequisite GPAs.

 The academic and clinical faculty includes a diverse group of credentialed professionals and outstanding educators who are recognized for their expertise.
 Expertise within the program faculty includes clinical practice specialty areas, administration and research.

-Faculty members have publications and make poster, paper and workshop presentations regularly.
+Faculty members actively publish and make poster, paper and workshop presentations regularly.
 They are recognized as leaders in professional and scientific associations locally, nationally and internationally.
-Faculty members encourage students to become actively involved in their chosen profession.
+Faculty members encourage students to become actively involved in the professional association.

-Students are encouraged to apply to multiple programs.
+Students may apply to multiple programs.
 Each admissions process is a separate activity.

 The program is three calendar years in length.
 Learning activities within the program include lecture, practical laboratory experiences and clinical education assignments.
-The first year of the program focuses more upon classroom and laboratory activities on the campus, the second and third years include more clinical applications coursework and clinical education experiences.
+The first year of the program focuses on classroom and laboratory activities on the campus.
+The second and third years include more clinically applicable coursework and clinical education experiences.
 The clinical education experiences require the student to temporarily relocate with at least one period being at an affiliated organization outside of the state.
 Students are responsible for their own living expenses during this time.

-No, students who are not accepted for admittance during one enrollment year must submit a new application for any other enrollment year.
+No. Students who are not accepted for admittance during one enrollment year must submit a new application for any other enrollment year.
 This includes all forms, documentation and transcripts.
+Upon selection of the class, an alternate list is generated.
+Once the class is enrolled, the alternate list is closed.

 Neither AP nor CLEP courses will meet any of the specified prerequisite course requirements for entry into the physical therapy program.
-Required and overall GPAs are calculated for each applicant based on course grade and credit hours received in each course.
-In combination with other components of the application, the required and overall GPA for each applicant provides a meaningful comparison of academic capability and success across defined course options for all applicants.
+A documented course grade is necessary to calculate the required and overall GPAs.

 The average GPA is usually over a 3.5 on a 4.0 scale.
 The range is from a 3.00 to 4.00.
 To be considered for admission, both the overall GPA and the pre-requisite GPA must be at least 3.0 on a 4.0 scale.

-The University of Mississippi is a state supported institution.
-Preference is given to Mississippi residents.
-Out-of-state applicants may be considered only when positions are available after all qualified applicants with Mississippi residency have been admitted and the expected class enrollment has not been met.
+The University of Mississippi Medical Center is a state-supported institution.
+As such, preference is given to Mississippi residents.
+Out-of-state applicants may be considered only when positions are available after all qualified applicants with Mississippi residency have been admitted.
+Historically, the classes are composed of Mississippi residents.

 The salary for a beginning therapist is dependent upon the type of clinical setting, the size of the community and the region of the country.
-Current information can be obtained on the internet at http://www.bls.gov/oes/current/oes291123.htm.
+Current information can be obtained by clicking here.

-One class of 50 students are admitted each year.
+One class of 50 students is admitted each year.
 Classes begin during the summer semester.
 The available resources, market demand and the number of qualified students determine the class size.

 The program is not designed for part-time enrollment.
 The educational program is sufficiently intense that employment limits necessary study time.
 Work is discouraged and a variety of financial aid opportunities are available.

 Each year SHRP has two planned visitation days to acquaint potential students with the programs available at UMMC-SHRP.
 The days are scheduled in the spring and fall of each year.
-Specific dates can be found on the SHRP Academic calendar available on the SHRP website.
-Personal appointments may be scheduled with a representative of the PT Department by contacting the Pre-Admission Counselor at 601-984-5587 or by email at email@example.com.
+Specific dates can be found on the SHRP academic calendar in the UMMC Bulletin.
+Personal appointments may be scheduled with a representative of the PT Department by emailing Dr. Joy Kuebler, Physical Therapy Pre-Admission Counselor, or calling (601) 984-5587.

 2500 North State Street